The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me in New York, US

 Offers Telehealth

-Stephanie Gallitano is a Dermatologist in New York, New York.
+Stephanie Gallitano is a Dermatologist practicing medicine in New York, New York.
 Dr. Gallitano is rated as an Experienced provider by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-Her top areas of expertise are Pyoderma Gangrenosum, Bullous Pemphigoid, Pemphigus, and Goodpasture Syndrome.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Pyoderma Gangrenosum, Bullous Pemphigoid, Pemphigus, and Hypersensitivity Vasculitis.

 Experienced in Epidermolytic Hyperkeratosis